natenka/pyneng-book-en/docs/source/book/14_regex/re_groups.rst

     In [23]: match.groupdict()
     Out[23]: {'address': '10.0.12.1', 'intf': 'FastEthernet0/1'}

-And then you can add groups to regular expression and rely on their name instead of order:
+And then you can add groups to regex and rely on their name instead of order:

 .. code:: python